2000 Fort Worth tornado outbreak: Fort Worth, Texas

-The tornado struck several skyscrapers as it moved across downtown Fort Worth over the course of approximately a minute between 6:25 p.m CST (00:25 UTC) and 6:26 p.m.
+The tornado struck several skyscrapers as it moved across downtown Fort Worth over the course of approximately a minute between 6:25 p.m.
+CST (00:25 UTC) and 6:26 p.m.
 CST (00:26 UTC).
 The first high-rise building impacted was the nine-story Cash America building, which was nearly destroyed by the tornado.
 All windows on the building's northwestern and southwestern faces were blown out by the strong winds, and the travertine stone façade framing the building's exterior crumbled.
 While a number of interior partition walls and suspended ceilings collapsed, the building's steel frame remained intact.
 The tornado also peeled some of the brick masonry off the dome and five-story prayer tower of a nearby Baptist church.
 The tornado was at its peak strength when it struck the ten-story Mallick Tower, causing the building to lose most of its glass exterior.
 High-speed debris thrown up by the tornado broke windows in adjacent low-rise office and condominium buildings.
 Similar damage occurred to several other high-rises including the 35-story Bank One Tower, which lost 80 percent of its 3,000 windows; the Union Pacific Resources Building lost 1,300 of its 5,000 windows.
 (Note: The Union Resources Building was built as Continental Plaza in 1982 and was renamed after Union Pacific Resources became the building's principal tenant in 1998.
 The same skyscraper was renamed the Carter Burgess Plaza in 2000 and then 777 Main in 2012.)

 The tornado eventually dissipated at 6:28 p.m.
-CST (00:28 UTC) near Interstate 35W after having spent 10 minutes on the ground over a 4 mi path and 250 yd wide path.
+CST (00:28 UTC) near I-35W after having spent 10 minutes on the ground over a 4 mi path and 250 yd wide path.
 Across Fort Worth, 212 homes were damaged, of which 28 were destroyed.
-Although the tornado dissipated just east of downtown Fort Worth, the parent supercell thunderstorm continued to cause damage, albeit minor and sporadic, to roofs, trees, fences, and billboards roughly 3 mi near Interstate 30 and Brentwood Stair Road.
+Although the tornado dissipated just east of downtown Fort Worth, the parent supercell thunderstorm continued to cause damage, albeit minor and sporadic, to roofs, trees, fences, and billboards roughly 3 mi near I-30 and Brentwood Stair Road.